 For a very long time, invoice financing and factoring have been a beneficial tool both for the lenders and for the SMEs.
 And in today’s digital environment things aren’t that different.
 On the contrary, it takes a lot less effort and risks to sell, buy, and operate this kind of credit products.
 But if you’re about to get into the business of buying and collecting businesses’ outstanding debts, you need to make an informed decision as to which model you’ll use: invoice financing or factoring.
 Cause even though they share some similarities, the devil is in the details.

-Intro to factoring for lenders
+Intro to factoring for a digital lender

 The names factoring goes by include invoice factoring, accounts receivable factoring, and accounts receivable financing.
 This form of lending means that you, as a credit provider, will take care of the sales ledger of the merchant and will be fully responsible for getting customers to pay the amounts stated in their invoices.